jajdu93/scanera/README.md

 # scanera
-a scaner with gui or in cli
+a scaner with gui or in cli for scan different port

+Ouvert = open
+ferme = close/patch